mavlink/mavlink-devguide/en/guide/routing.md

 - It is a broadcast message (`target_system` field omitted or zero).
 - The `target_system` does not match the system id *and* the system knows the link of the target system (i.e. it has previously seen a message from `target_system` on the link).
 - The `target_system` matches its system id and has a `target_component` field, and the system has seen a message from the `target_system`/`target_component` combination on the link.

-Forwarded messages must not be changed/repackaged by the forwarding system (the original message is passed to the new link).

 > **Note** Non-broadcast messages must only be sent (or forwarded) to known destinations (i.e. a system must previously have received a message from the target system/component).